Salman1804102/salman1804102.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, this is Omar,"
+title: "Hello, this is Salman Farsi,"
 excerpt: "About me"
 author_profile: true
 redirect_from: